CommissionerPeirce/SafeHarbor2.0/README.md

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  The number or percentage of the total maximum possible supply of autonomous cryptotokens that each Executive Developer beneficially owns or has the right to receive or control and a description of any limitations or restrictions on the transferability of autonomous cryptotokens that any member of the Initial Development Team beneficially owns or has the right to receive or control; and

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (C)  If any member of the Initial Development Team or Related Person has a right to obtain autonomous cryptotokens in the future, in a manner that is distinct from how any third party could obtain autonomous cryptotokens, identify such person and describe how such autonomous cryptotokens may be obtained.
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (C)  If the initial development team, any member of the initial development team or, to the extent known to the initial development team, any of their respective related persons has a right to obtain autonomous cryptotokens in the future in a manner that is distinct from how any third party could obtain autonomous cryptotokens, identify such person and describe how such autonomous cryptotokens may be obtained.

 &ensp; &ensp; &ensp; &ensp; (vi)  *Sales of Tokens by Initial Development Team.*  Each time an Executive Developer sells five percent of his or her autonomous cryptotokens as disclosed pursuant to paragraph (b)(1)(v)(B) of this section over any period of time, state, within 4 business days after the consummation of such sale, the date(s) of the sale, the number of autonomous cryptotokens sold, and the identity of the seller.

-&ensp; &ensp; &ensp; &ensp; (vii)  *Related Person Transactions.*  A description of any actual or proposed material transaction relating in any material respect to the autonomous cryptosystem or autonomous cryptotokens in which the Initial Development Team is a participant and in which any Related Person had or will have a direct or indirect material interest.
-The description should identify the nature of the transaction, the Related Person, the basis on which the person is a Related Person, and the approximate value of the amount involved in the transaction.
+&ensp; &ensp; &ensp; &ensp; (vii)  *Related Person Transactions.*  A description of any actual or proposed material transaction relating in any material respect to the autonomous cryptosystem or autonomous cryptotokens in which the initial development team or any member thereof is a participant and in which, to the extent known by the initial development team, any of their respective related persons had or will have a direct or indirect material interest.
+The description should identify the nature of the transaction, the related person, the basis on which the person is a related person, and the approximate value of the amount involved in the transaction.

 &ensp; &ensp; &ensp; &ensp; (viii)  *Warning to Token Purchasers.*  A statement that the purchase of autonomous cryptotokens involves a high degree of risk and the potential loss of money.